marijnh/Eloquent-JavaScript/09_regexp.md

 An object returned from `exec` has an `index` property that tells us _where_ in the string the successful match begins.
-Other than that, the object looks like (and in fact is) an array of strings, whose first element is the string that was matched—in the previous example, this is the sequence of ((digit))s that we were looking for.
+Other than that, the object looks like (and in fact is) an array of strings, whose first element is the string that was matched.
+In the previous example, this is the sequence of ((digit))s that we were looking for.

 {{index [string, methods], "match method"}}